aws/aws-cdk/docs/src/aws-construct-lib.rst

 -------------------------------------------

 It is also possible to explicitly define CloudFormation resources in your stack.
-To that end, simply instantiate one of the constructs under the ``cloudformation`` namespace of the dedicated library.
+To that end, instantiate one of the constructs under the ``cloudformation`` namespace of the dedicated library.

 .. code-block:: ts